dominicrodger/cookiecutter-djangopackage/README.rst

     $ cookiecutter https://github.com/dominicrodger/cookiecutter-djangopackage.git

-You'll be prompted for some questions, answer them, then it will create a cookiecutter-dj-package with your new package.
+You'll be prompted for some questions, answer them, then it will create a cookiecutter-djangopackage with your new package.

 Let's pretend you want to create a reusable Django app called "Blogging-for-Humans", with an app that can be placed in